GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `favicon.ico:` Site icon displayed in the browser tab, bookmarks, and on mobile devices.
     - `assets:` Directory within public to organize additional static resources.
     - `images:` Assets subfolder that stores all project images (PNG, JPG, SVG), such as logos, backgrounds, and custom icons.
+        - `footer:` Folder that will store our photos to use in the Footer component
         - `login:` Folder that will store our photos for use on the login screens (Recover password and two-factor authentication)
         - `readme:` Folder that will store our photos for use in the documentation (README)